Blogs/Power-SEO Schema vs Next-SEO: Which Is the Better JSON-LD Library for Next.js in 2026?

 Verdict: Which Should You Choose?

-Choose next-seo if you need meta tags and JSON-LD in a single proven package, you're on Pages Router, or you value 460,000+ weekly downloads worth of community support behind you.
-If you're already on next-seo with a simple use case, there's no urgent reason to migrate.
+Choose next-seo if you want meta tags and JSON-LD in one package, you're on Pages Router, or community support and documentation maturity matter more than @graph output.
+If you're already using next-seo with simple schema needs, there's no strong reason to migrate.

 Frequently Asked Questions